 Yeah.

-There's gotta be a happy medium.
+There's got to be a happy medium.

-Now, I've been to restaurants here that were well, now they're all closed.
+Now, I've been to restaurants here that were, well, now they're all closed.

-Well, New York, I you know, I've heard 20 years.
+Well, New York, I, you know, I've heard 21.

 21 just shut down.